drnic/searchcraft/README.md

  #<Squared number: 4, squared: 16>,
  #<Squared number: 5, squared: 25>]
 ```

+Aren't confident writing complex SQL or Arel expressions?
+Me either.
+I ask GPT4 or GitHub Copilot.
+I explain the nature of my schema and tables, and ask it to write some SQL, and then ask to convert it into Arel.
+Or I give it a small snippet it of SQL, and ask it to convert it into Arel.
+I then copy/paste the results into my SearchCraft builder class.

+It is absolutely worth learning to express your search queries in SQL or Arel, and putting them into a SearchCraft materialized view.
+Your users will have a lightning fast experience.

 * A future version of SearchCraft might implement a similar feature for MySQL by creating simple views and caching the results in tables.